Roadmap and flexibility

 Organizations should seek to understand the capabilities that various third parties have to respond and assist during a crisis.
 This will save precious time that might otherwise be wasted by trying to navigate the influx of substandard third-party providers that overpromise services, only to fail to deliver and leave organizations without support.
 It may also allow for time to secure preferential pricing and navigate any contractual challenges without pressure from a looming or active natural disaster affecting decision-making.

 Work the plan but remain flexible.
 A few days after hurricane Irma hit several islands in the Caribbean in early September 2017, and just as recovery efforts were starting to get underway, the threat (and subsequent disaster) of hurricane Maria caused most organizations to hit the pause button and revaluate.
-Nobody had projected two back to back category 5 hurricanes.
+Nobody had projected two back-to-back category 5 hurricanes.
 So how do organizations plan for this?

 The “plan the flight and fly the plan” adage is typically accompanied by the caveat that a pilot should not irrationally adhere to a flight plan if circumstances necessitate change.
 These principles applied to this scenario.
 The original plans were adjusted to deal with the current situation.

 It is almost impossible to forecast every single scenario that a crisis, natural or manmade, may throw at organizations.
 More than likely, an actual crisis will play out differently in real life than from any plans that may have been written.
 So why have a plan if we are likely to adjust on the fly?
-The plan provides a structure that has been developed, reviewed and approved in calmer times when the organization was not experiencing crisis.
+The plan provides a structure that has been developed, reviewed, and approved in calmer times when the organization was not experiencing crisis.
 If developed thoughtfully, this structure should provide for flexibility.

 Be timely in your response.
 During natural disasters, a timely response can be the difference between limited down time or extended operational shutdown, being able to secure third party assistance or not and in the worst case, life or death.
 In these moments, time is in short supply and organizations need to make decisions quickly and implement them accordingly.
 For instance, after hurricane Irma we were approached by a client for support.
-Once the options for support were presented, the client explained that they were going to evaluate the situation and present options for support to the board of directors that was meeting the next Tuesday.
+Once the options for support were presented, the client explained that they were going to evaluate the situation and present options for support to the board of directors that was meeting the following Tuesday.
 This was on a Thursday.
 We quickly explained that this timeline was not something that we recommended and explained to them the need for quick decision making.
 In the end, they conferred that night and approved the support.

 Similarly, other parts of the organizations that may become involved in the process should employ the same sense of urgency and may need encouragement from senior leadership or the crisis management team.
 This could include procurement teams and their associated processes that might be asked to acquire goods and/or services.
 The speediness of their work must be either modified or accelerated to accommodate the situation.